RedisLabs/redislabs-docs/content/platforms/kubernetes/kubernetes-cluster-recovery.md

 1. To recover the cluster data, once the cluster is in Running state, for any cluster pod run:

     ```src
-    kubeclt exec -it <pod-name> rladmin recover all
+    kubectl exec -it <pod-name> rladmin recover all
     ```

     This command recovers the data for all nodes in the cluster based on the cluster configuration in pod-0.